phrdang/phrdang.github.io/about.md

 - Rebuilt [Aurora Solar’s](https://aurorasolar.com) internally facing admin portal using React, blueprint.js, and Cypress, allowing employees to easily upload solar panel design files and schedule jobs

 ### Tutor for [CS 88 at UC Berkeley](https://c88c.org)
-Jan 2023 - Present | Berkeley, CA
+Jan 2023 - May 2023 | Berkeley, CA

-- Teaching small groups, hosting review sessions, and holding office hours for CS 88: Computational Structures in Data Science (also known as DATA C88C)
+- In the top 3 answerers, top 4 commenters, and top 2 endorsed users on Ed (https://edstem.org), an online forum used by students and staff to ask and answer questions (Ed is used quite frequently: there are about 1000 question threads in total)
+- Taught weekly review sessions going over the previous week's content
+- Held 4 hours of office hours every week
 - Topics include Python, higher order functions, lists, dictionaries, recursion, trees, linked lists, object-oriented programming, exceptions, efficiency, iterators, generators, and SQL

 ### CS 88 Coordinator at [Computer Science Mentors](https://csmentors.berkeley.edu)